Spicy Pineapple Avocado Salsa

 For the spicy part of this recipe, we use jalapeño peppers.
 Depending on how spicy you want your salsa you can add multiple peppers or not.
 Also, by removing the membrane (white part) and seeds, the pepper will be less hot.
 For a medium spice level, we add two jalapeños with their seeds and membrane removed.

 - Look for a large pineapple with golden or yellow hues on its skin/peel.
 That indicates sweetness.
 Also, it’s a good thing if you see “Golden Pineapple” on the label.

 - Give it a sniff — If you smell a hint of sweet pineapple, you’re on the right track.

-- Feel it up a bit — The pineapple should be firm, but gives just a little when you feel it.
-Definitely put anything back that’s brushed or soft.
+- Check how it feels — The pineapple should be firm, but gives just a little when you feel it.
+Definitely put anything back that’s bruised or soft.

-YOU MAY ALSO LIKE: Try this easy roasted salsa verde recipe with lots of flavor thanks to roasted tomatillos, peppers, and garlic.
-Jump to the Roasted Tomatillo Salsa Recipe.
+- Try this easy roasted salsa verde recipe with lots of flavor thanks to roasted tomatillos, peppers, and garlic.

 Recipe updated, originally posted June 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear. – Adam and Joanne